 All U.S. states have their own set of laws when it comes to divorce and child custody.
 With that noted, the laws on the books in each state are similar to one another.

-All states in the United States utilize what generally can be classified as the best interests of the child standard when it comes to child custody and parenting time or visitation decisions.
-Child custody decisions are to be made based on a consideration of what is in the best interests of a child.
+All states in the United States utilize what generally can be classified as the interests of the child standard when it comes to child custody and parenting time or visitation decisions.
+Child custody decisions are to be made based on a consideration of what is in the interests of a child.

 Courts do not utilize a template when it comes to determining child custody.
 The facts of each individual case have a direct bearing on how custody will be determined.
 The court considers a number of factors when it comes to making a child custody determination.